Understanding FMLA Retaliation in the Workplace

 Experienced New Jersey FMLA Lawyers Can Help You

 If you have been denied your rights under the FMLA, or faced FMLA retaliation in the workplace for taking leave or complaining, contact the FMLA lawyers at McOmber McOmber & Luber, P.C. today.
-We have offices in Red Bank, NJ and Marlton, NJ and we serve clients throughout the state.
+We have offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, and serve clients throughout the state .
 We can discuss your situation and help you determine the best course of action to get the justice you deserve.